dowdlea86/stoccer/README.md

 ## Overview of European Soccer Transfer Market
 #### Top 20 Teams in the 2013-2014 Season

-We began our project knowing we wanted to concentrate on the European soccer market. <br>
+We began our project knowing that we wanted to concentrate on the European soccer market. <br>
 That said, given the amount of data we gathered and our time constraints we decided to focus our <br>
 analysis on the Top 20 Teams in the 2013-2014 season. <br>

 We selected the top 4 teams of the French League, English League, Spanish League, Italian League <br>
 and the German League.
-These teams are the following:  Paris Saint-Germain F.C., Lyon, Monaco, Marseille, <br>
+These teams are the following: <br>
+Paris Saint-Germain F.C., Lyon, Monaco, Marseille, <br>
-Manchester United, Manchester City, Arsenal, Chelsea, Barcelona, Real Madrid, Atletico Madrid, Valencia, <br>
+Manchester United, Manchester City, Arsenal, Chelsea, <br>
+Barcelona, Real Madrid, Atletico Madrid, Valencia, <br>
+Juventus, Roma, Lazio, Fiorentina, <br>
-Bayern Munich, Juventus, Roma, Lazio, Fiorentina, and VfL Wolfsburg, M’ Gladbach, Bayer.
+Bayern Munich, VfL Wolfsburg, M’ Gladbach, Bayer.

 Below we created an interactive plot that has a “hover” feature which allows the end user to use their mouse <br>
 to locate each team selected based on their stadium location.

 ![top_20_teams](https://github.com/dowdlea86/project_one_submission/blob/main/png_file/Top_20_Teams.png)

+### Transfer Market in the 2013-2014 Season

 ![transfer_market](https://github.com/dowdlea86/project_one_submission/blob/main/png_file/Transfer_Market.png)